probertson/async-functional-utils/README.md

 ### Example

 ```
-import { compose, filter } from 'async-functional-utils';
+import { compose, filter } from 'async-generator-functional-utils';

 // Get some "async" data using an async generator
 async function* count() {